roadrunner34/StampinUp-SDET-Tests/Comments and notes found while testing.md

 ## Notes
  - I would  normally have a backend call done to delete the users after the tests are run, but I don't have access for that and will just inform you of any users I've created that need to be deleted.
-(See Below)
+See test_accounts.log.